J. Sasikumar: Collaborators

 Sasikumar launched the career of Malayalam film music composer Ravindran with his film Choola.
 The Malayalam music director M. K. Arjunan became popular after scoring music for Sasikumar's movie Rest House.
 Other films had music by other well-known composers – Devarajan, A. T. Ummer, Salil Chowdhury, Shyam, Johnson and M. S. Viswanathan.
 His lyricists included Vayalar Rama Varma, Sreekumaran Thampy, O. N. V. Kurup, P. Bhaskaran and K. Jayakumar, but Sreekumaran Thampy has been the lyricist in most of his films.
 All the songs in his film Devadasi of which the music was scored by Salil Chowdhury became great hits even though the film was not released on account of some problems with its producer, Adoor Padmakumar.

-Senthil, the comedian in Tamil films, was introduced to film audiences through the film "Ithikkara Pakki" and Jagathy Sreekumar, a comedian of Malayalam films, through his film "Chattambi Kalyani".
-Jayabharathy was introduced to the Malayalam film world by Sasikumar through his movie "Pen Makkal".
-His assistants P. G. Viswambharan, G. Prem Kumar, Crossbelt Mani, Baby, Thampi Kannanthanam, and Asokan became successful independent directors later on.
-Some of the artists whom he had actively promoted and supported during his heyday have now become national icons and awardees.
-If cinema is considered a medium of entertainment Sasikumar has been an immense success.
-He created movies as per the zeitgeist.
-He gave the people of those times what they wanted and what they expected of him.
-And they wanted to see his movies again and again.
+Senthil, the comedian in Tamil cinema, was introduced to film audiences through the film "Ithikkara Pakki" and Jagathy Sreekumar, a comedian in Malayalam cinema, made his film debut with "Chattambi Kalyani".
+Sasikumar introduced Jayabharathi to Malayalam cinema through his film "Pen Makkal".
+Several of his assistants, including P. G. Viswambharan, G. Prem Kumar, Crossbelt Mani, Baby, Thampi Kannanthanam, and Asokan, later became independent film directors.
+Several artists who worked with or received support from Sasikumar later received national recognition and many awards.
+Sasikumar's films were noted for their appeal to contemporary audiences and reflected popular themes of their period.